SCM-NV/nano-qmflows/Tutorial.rst

 - **project_name**: Project name for the calculations.
 - **basisCP2K**, **potCP2K**: Path to the CP2K basis set and potentials files.
 - **cell_parameters**, **cell_angles**: Cell parameters and cell angles for the CP2K single point calculations.
 These should be the same values as in your MD simulation.
-- **range_orbitals**: Absolute range of orbitals for which the overlaps/couplings will be calculated.
+- **mo_index_range**: Absolute range of orbitals for which the overlaps/couplings will be calculated.
 Example: the HOMO lies at 2725 and our range of interest consists of 100 HOMOs and 100 LUMOs.
 Our range_orbitals would be set to ‘2626 2825’.
+It is the same keyword than CP2K mo_index_range_.
 - **nHOMO**: The index of the HOMO within the orbital range has to be provided.
 In the above example, the index of the HOMO is 100.
-- **coupling_range**: Relative range for which the couplings will be calculated.
-The first value is the number of HOMOs, the second value is the number of LUMOs.
-In our example, the coupling_range should be set to (100,100), as we have 100 HOMOs and 100 LUMOs.
 - **path_to_trajectory**: Location of the .xyz file of the trajectory.
 - **blocks**: Number of blocks (chunks) is related to how the trajectory is split up.
 As our typical trajectories are quite large (+- 2000 structures), it is convenient to split the trajectory up into multiple chunks so that several calculations can be performed simultaneously.
 Generally around 4-5 blocks is sufficient, depending on the length of your trajectory and the size of your system.
 - **dt**: Time steps used in your MD trajectory.